PROFESSOR JAMES WILLIAM LENMAN B.A., M. Phil., Ph.D.

 Corresponding Editor for Ethical Theory and Moral Practice June 2004-March 2006.

-Editorial Board member, Ethical Theory and Moral Practice, from March, 2006.
+Editorial Board member, Ethical Theory and Moral Practice, from 2006 - 2019.

 Member of Editorial Committee, Utilitas, from April, 2010.

-Referee for: British Society for Ethical Theory Annual Conferences, The Australasian Journal of Philosophy, The Canadian Journal of Philosophy, Ethical Theory and Moral Practice, Environmental Values, The Encyclopaedia of Applied, Ethics, European Journal of Philosophy, Inquiry, Journal of Applied Philosophy, Journal of Ethics and Social Philosophy, Journal of Moral Philosophy, Journal of Philosophical Research, Mind, Philosophers’ Imprint, Philosophical Explorations, Philosophical Studies, Philosophical Quarterly, Social Theory and Practice, Thought, Utilitas.
+Referee for: British Society for Ethical Theory Annual Conferences, The Australasian Journal of Philosophy, The Canadian Journal of Philosophy, Ethical Theory and Moral Practice, Environmental Values, The Encyclopaedia of Applied, Ethics, European Journal of Philosophy, Inquiry, Journal of Applied Philosophy, Journal of Ethics and Social Philosophy, Journal of Moral Philosophy, Journal of Philosophical Research, Mind, Nous, Philosophers’ Imprint, Philosophical Explorations, Philosophical Studies, Philosophical Quarterly, Social Theory and Practice, Thought, Utilitas.

 Oxford University Press, Cambridge University Press, Routledge, Edinburgh University Press, Palgrave, Blackwell.